AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 If specifying the optional query parameter or optional filter parameter, the list of stream views returned is filtered to match the search/filter criteria.
 If neither parameter is specified, the list includes all stream views in the Namespace.
-See [Searching](xref:sdsSearching) and [Filter Expressions: Metadata Objects](xref:sdsFilterExpressionsMetadata) for information about specifying those respective parameters.
+See [Searching](xref:sdsSearching) and [Filter Expressions: SDS Objects](xref:sdsFilterExpressionsObjects) for information about specifying those respective parameters.

 **Request**